People are not influenced by what we say, but by what they understand

 Question: So does this mean I should just tell people what they want to hear?

-Answer: No, not at all.
-It’s the opposite.
-It means you have to be *more* thoughtful about the truth.
-You frame the hard truth in a way that they can actually process and accept, rather than just dumping it on them and causing defensiveness.
+Answer: No. It’s the opposite.
+It means you have to be more thoughtful about the truth.
+You present the hard truth in a way that they can actually process and accept, rather than just dumping it on them and causing defensiveness.

 Question: How can I possibly know how someone will understand my words?